chienlax/brats_challenge/nn-unet_official_docs/how_to_use_nnunet.md

 ### Experiment planning and preprocessing
 Given a new dataset, nnU-Net will extract a dataset fingerprint (a set of dataset-specific properties such as image sizes, voxel spacings, intensity information etc).
 This information is used to design three U-Net configurations.
-Each of these pipelines operates on its own preprocessed version of the dataset.
+Each of these ppielines operates on its own preprocessed version of the dataset.

 The easiest way to run fingerprint extraction, experiment planning and preprocessing is to use: